calhoward/calhoward.github.io/_posts/2022-04-28-Installing_openMAINT_Debian11.md

 Now that openMAINT's dependencies are installed and properly configured, we can now move forward and install openMAINT.

-Use `wget` to download the latest .WAR file for openMAINT.
+Use `wget` to download the latest `.war` file for openMAINT.
 At the time of writing, the latest version is [openmaint-2.2-3.4](https://sourceforge.net/projects/openmaint/files/2.2/Core%20updates/openmaint-2.2-3.4/).

 ```bash
 wget https://sourceforge.net/projects/openmaint/files/2.2/Core%20updates/openmaint-2.2-3.4/openmaint-2.2-3.4.war